Install PowerShell without NCache Installation

 Step 4: Use NCache PowerShell Cmdlets

-- To get help when using these tools, execute the following command in PowerShell or refer to our PowerShell Reference:
+To get help when using these tools, execute the following command in PowerShell or refer to our PowerShell Reference.

 Get-Help <CmdletName> –Full

-The following example demonstrates how to refer to the complete guidelines for the Get-Caches
+The following example demonstrates how to refer to the complete guidelines for the Get-Caches tool.

 Get-Help Get-Caches –Full